 LeDeR privacy notice

-Why LeDeR needs to use personal details?
+Why does LeDeR need to use personal details?

 Getting personal details about people who have died